greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 Minor Points

 2.1 Line 196 - insert "the" prior to replication.

 **
 This change has been made.
 **

 2.2 Lines 213-214 - wording was a bit odd, might suggest adding "a process conserved among coronaviruses" to the previous sentence.

 **
 This change has been made.
 **

 2.3 Line 250-252 - might suggest excluding skin and just keeping mucus, the way this reads suggests the respiratory mucosa provides no protection at all- is this true?

-2.4 Line 275 - suggest changing "can facilitate" to "may facilitate" **
+**
 This change has been made.
+The question you raised is interesting -- the Liu et al. (2016) reference, which investigated viral dissemination of SARS-CoV-1 in rhesus macaques, states, "Many viruses, including SARS-CoV, breach this mucosal barrier by infecting the epithelium directly."
+This conclusion cites two articles, one of which (Richt et al., 2012 in PLoS One) examined swine influenza A virus (H2N3) in macaques and found higher replication of swine H2N3 than human H2N2 in the nasal mucosa and lung tissue.
+The other (Nicholls et al., 2006 in PLoS Medicine) reported the cellular localization of the SARS-CoV-1 virus in deceased SARS patients using a monoclonal antibody, concluding that the virus's "chief target" is the pulmonary alveolar epithelium.

 **

+2.4 Line 275 - suggest changing "can facilitate" to "may facilitate"

+**
+This change has been made.
+**

 2.5 Line 311 - reference was not highlighted in blue- not sure if this was a formatting issue but may want to check to make sure this reference is correct.

+**
+Thank you for catching this error!
+The correct reference is a June 2020 letter to the editor in the New England Journal of Medicine (doi:10.1056/NEJMc2010419).
+This line has been corrected to refer to the correct article.
+**

 2.6 Might suggest moving up the Pediatric Presentation (Lines 428-454) to immediately before cytokine release syndrome as it follows the clinical presentation and directly leads into the cytokine release syndrome.

 **
 This change has been made.
 **